What kind of Payroll Errors?

 During the processing of payroll Enterprise will check for "errors".
 For example, one potential error is finding a check with net pay which has been calculated to zero or a negative amount.

-What causes a zero dollar or negative things?
+What causes a zero dollar or negative amount?

-Well, it may be the result of a keying error, for instance, a deduction may have been added to charge for equipment at $500.00 when it should have been $5.00.
+It may be the result of a keying error.
+For example, a deduction may have been added to charge for equipment at $500.00 when it should have been $5.00.
 Or, maybe the employee does not have enough pay to cover a fee such as a drug test.

 In another example (which will NOT prompt an "error"), the power may have gone down and you need to write manual checks.
 When you have power back you may find your manual calculations may be a few pennies off.